HubDanDevMan/matura/chapters/Filesystems.md

 knows the current working directory (cwd) it can resolve the inode number of the file.
 Relative paths are very convenient but they still lack afeature in our FS.
 If we want to specify a path of the parent directory that does not traverse the cwd we must give the absolute path of the parent directory and then the following subdirectories.
 But this is another issue that can be solved.
 Every directory contains at least 2 entries (with the exception of the root directory).
 These are "." and "..".
-The "." is a directory file that points to itself.
-An example to understand it better is that lets say directory
+The "." is a directory entry file that points to itself.
+An example to understand it better is lets say directory "/home/Terry/Pics" has the inode number 8 and its parent directory has the inode number 6.
-"/home/Terry/Pics" has the inode number 8 and its parent directorx has the inode number 6.
-The directory file will contain the following:
+The directory entry file will contain the following:
 `'.' '\0' '\x08' '.' '.' '\0' '\x06' '\0'`
 The first entry in the directory "." points to the itself!
 This means that in a relative path a "." will always point to the directory itself.
 From a viewpoint in "/home/", "." is equal to "/home/".